newsuk/AyeSpy/README.md

 ## Mobile Emulator

 For scenarios where you need to use a mobile emulator, pass in the device name to the property `mobileDeviceName` on your config.
+Note that at the moment, this will only work with the chrome browser.

 ## Running